Natalie-2004/Java/README.md

 - objects of superclass should be replace by with objects of its subclass without breaking the application
 - the subclass should inherit and do not change the properties that superclass had
-- i.e plane is not subclass of car, it can't drive on road
+- i.e plane is not subclass of car, it can't drive on road; 3d map is not subclass of 3d, missing z-coordinate
 <br/>

+Tips for @Override:
+- argument list should be exactly the same as that of the overriden method
+- if the super class method is public then the subclass class method cannot be protect or private
+- statics, constructors and attribute with final cannot be override

+### Refactor

+Bad code Smell:
+- duplicated code in more than one place
+- long methods
+- large class
+- long parameter list
+- divergent change: one class is commonly changed in different ways for different reasons
+- shotgun surgery: make lot of different change to a lot of different classes